-Our article on when a building permit is required indicates what fences and other buildings require or are exempt from requiring a building permit.
+The Victorian Building Authority article on when a building permit is required (look for the practice note - PDF document) indicates what fences and other buildings require or are exempt from requiring a building permit.

 (Side and rear boundary adjoining another property only)

-In most cases the 'normal' height of a boundary paling or colourbond fence is 1.6 - 1.8 metres.
+In most cases the 'normal' height of a boundary paling or colourbond fence is 1.6 to 1.8 metres.

-Owners are able to erect a fence up to 2 metres in height without a Building Permit.
+Owners are able to erect a fence up to two metres in height without a building permit.

-For fencing over 2 metres in height, there are height/length/setback limitations.
-Contact our Building Department for specific information.
+For fencing over two metres in height, there are height/length/setback limitations.
+Contact our building department for specific information.

-A front fence is defined as a fence that is within 3 metres of the street boundary at the front of the allotment.
+A front fence is defined as a fence that is within three metres of the street boundary at the front of the allotment.

-Separate provisions apply to fences at intersections (corner fences) - see below.
+Separate provisions apply to fences at intersections (corner fences).

 Any front fence constructed of brick, stone, masonry etc over 1.2 metres high requires a building permit.